HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Properties.md

 In the above examples, the values of dataId1, dataId2 are shown as string, but dataId3 is key value pair.
 The key value pair format allows you to set the properties specific to the widget.
 In the above example, you are setting the _isVisible_ property to true and **text** property to "Foo", **skin** property with ID nskin and **focusSkin** to a skin with ID fskin.
 If a string is provided, typically is mapped to the **text** property for button and labels and the _src_ property for the image.

-Example of Format 2
+### Example of Format 2

-{% highlight voltMx %}/*set the data with sections where section header is a name.
+{% highlight VoltMx %}/*set the data with sections where section header is a name.
 This example has two sections and each section with two rows.*/ [
     ["section1", [{